 On-island transportation is usually the third thing on your planning list behind flights and hotels.
 But, unlike flights and hotels, you have a plethora of options on the islands.
 We highly recommend picking up a rental car, but there are a lot of variables when it comes to planning your Hawaiian vacation.
 You just might conclude that you don’t need one at all.
 Let’s get into the details.

 Hawaii sees nearly 10 million annual visitors from all over the world.
-That means there is a lot of demand for rental cars, and all the major American companies have set up shop in Hawaii.
+That means there is a lot of demand for rental cars, and all the major American rental car companies have set up shop in Hawaii.
 They compete with each other for your business and to your benefit as rental car prices in Hawaii tend to be rather inexpensive.
 Of course, that comes with a caveat.

 The bulk of Hawaii’s 10 million annual visitors flock to the islands during school vacation days.
 June and December are the most popular months on the islands, so you’re likely to run into big crowds.
-And with big crowds comes big demand for rental cars.
+And with big crowds comes a big demand for rental cars.
 This will shoot the price of a rental sky high.
 That’s why it’s advisable to reserve your rental car as soon as possible no matter what time of year you plan to visit.

-Making an online reservation guarantees that you’ll have a car on the islands and it locks in a great price.
+Making an online reservation guarantees that you’ll have a car on the islands and it looks at a great price.
 The prices of rental cars rise the longer you wait, and the prices peak if you rent a car on the spot without a reservation.
 So get out ahead of it.
 Reserve your rental right after you reserve your flights and hotel.
 And unlike airfare, you can usually cancel a car rental, so reserve your rental first thing, even before your hotel and airfare in some cases.

 American rental car companies usually require you to be at least 21 years old to qualify for a rental.
 But, if you’re under 25 or over 70, you’ll probably face an extra surcharge per day.
 So, if you have someone in your crew who’s between 25 and 70, it’s best to put the rental car in their name.